wurdum/arb-wallet-scripts/README.md

 - Change the default RPC URLs in the `.env` file to connect to different Ethereum and Arbitrum networks
 - The application will use the local Arbitrum node (`http://127.0.0.1:8547`) if no RPC URL is provided
 - For L1 deposits, an Ethereum L1 RPC URL must be provided in the `.env` file
+- Set the `COUNTER_CONTRACT_ADDRESS` to interact with your deployed Stylus counter contract